olav-st/oram-proxy/README.md

 # oram-proxy
 Proxy that allows cloud applications to use Oblivious RAM (ORAM).
 The proxy mimics a cloud object storage service (e.g OpenStack Swift) and runs the requests it receives through an ORAM algorithm.
 The ORAM algorithm can either use the local file system or a cloud storage service as its backend.

-This code is based on the [CURIOUS framework](http://seclab.soic.indiana.edu/curious/) by Bindschaedler et al.
+This code is based on the [CURIOUS framework](http://seclab.soic.indiana.edu/curious/) by Bindschaedler et al. The main additions are found in the package `eoram.cloudexp.service.application.http`.

 ## Compiling